stefan11a/Calculator/README.md

 # Calculator
-This is a simple console calculator by using KiVy
+This is a simple console calculator by using Tkinter